wmcbrine/tivoremote/README.rst

 Command-Line Options
 --------------------

 -v, --version     Print the version and exit.

 -h, --help        Print help and exit.

 -k, --keys        Print the list of keyboard shortcuts and exit.

 -z, --nozeroconf  Don't try the Zeroconf-based method of detecting TiVos.

 -l, --landscape   Move the second half of the button display to a
                   position to the right of the first half, instead of below it.
 The default layout is similar to a real TiVo peanut, which makes for a very tall, narrow window -- too tall for some environments.

 -g, --graphics    Force "graphical" labels for some buttons.
 Normally
                   they'll be used automatically on suitable platforms.

 -p, --plaintext   Force plain text labels for all buttons.
 If both -g
                   and -p are specified, the last one on the command line takes precedence.

 -c, --nocolor     Don't use color to highlight any buttons.

 -t, --force-tk    Use the Tkinter GUI even if GTK is available.

 -2, --force-gtk2  Use the GTK 2 (PyGTK) GUI even if GTK 3 is available.

 -o, --old-tk      Use the pre-ttk Tkinter code even if ttk is available.

-<address>        Any other command-line option is treated as the IP
-                 address (name or numeric) of the TiVo to connect to.
+Any other command-line option is treated as the IP address (name or numeric) of the TiVo to connect to.
 Connection is automatic on startup, and disconnection on exit.
 May include port (defaults to 31339).

 Changes